General Admission Requirements

 To maintain the high quality of the program, we only admit PhD students on a full‑time basis.
-Competitive candidates have a GMAT score greater than 700, strong letters of reference that indicate likelihood of success in a Ph.D. program, and at least three semesters of university-level calculus.
-A graduate degree in business, economics, engineering or statistics is desirable, but not required.
+Competitive candidates typically have strong GMAT scores, letters of reference that indicate likelihood of success in a Ph.D. program, and at least three semesters of university-level calculus.
+A graduate degree in business, economics, engineering, or statistics is desirable, but not required.
 Feel free to contact the Ph.D.
 Coordinator if you have any questions about applying.

 The Department of Management does not specify a minimum GMAT or GRE score, but applicants must have taken one of those two tests.

 Admission to the PhD program in marketing is selective.
 Candidates typically have a GMAT score of at least 650 (or GRE equivalent), with satisfactory aptitude in both verbal and quantitative elements, and a GPA of 3.3+ in junior, senior, and graduate coursework.
 Those with a GMAT score of less than 600 (or GRE equivalent) should not apply.
 An MBA or research-focused graduate degree is strongly preferred, but not required.